AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Area.md

 ## Overview

 Step Area Series is quite similar to Area series, both in visualization and purpose.
 It uses one value for a point, but the points look like steps instead of vertexes of a polygon.
-Find more information about using Step Ares and Area Series in Basic Charts in the [Area Charts tutorial](../../Basic_Charts_Types/Area_Chart).
+Find more information about using Step Area in Basic Charts in the [Step Area Chart tutorial](../../Basic_Charts/Area_Chart).

 There are some settings differently managed when we use Step Area in Stocks, so let's look at them in this article.